MattLatt/GDAL_2.1.x_VC/README.md

-# GDAL_2.1.0_VC
+# GDAL_2.1.x_VC
-This repository contain Visual C++ 2010 workspace of the GDAL 2.1.0 library (http://gdal.org)
+This repository contain Visual C++ 2010 workspace of the GDAL 2.1.x library (http://gdal.org)

-    * The Folder gdal-2.1.0 contain the gdal 2.1.0 source release (http://download.osgeo.org/gdal/2.1.0/gdal210.zip).
-The file ./gdal-2.1.0/port/cpl_config.h.vc has been
+    * The Folder gdal-2.1.1 contain the gdal 2.1.1 source release (http://download.osgeo.org/gdal/2.1.1/gdal211.zip).
+The file ./gdal-2.1.1/port/cpl_config.h.vc has been
-	renamed into ./gdal-2.1.0/port/cpl_config.h in order to compile with MS visual C++ and the file ./gdal-2.1.0/gcore/Version.rc has been slightly modified (including gdal_version.h instead of gdal.h) to avoid the RC1015 error compilation I have with VS 2010.
-I kept a copy of the original file provided by OSgeo (./gdal-2.1.0/gcore/Version.rc.orig).
+	renamed into ./gdal-2.1.1/port/cpl_config.h in order to compile with MS visual C++ and the file ./gdal-2.1.1/gcore/Version.rc has been slightly modified (including gdal_version.h instead of gdal.h) to avoid the RC1015 error compilation I have with VS 2010.
+I kept a copy of the original file provided by OSgeo (./gdal-2.1.1/gcore/Version.rc.orig).

-	* The folder libgdal-2.1.0 contain a MS Visual Studio Solution with all the workspaces and a "binaries" sub-folder with each architecture and configuration binaries copied by VC post-build steps.
+	* The folder libgdal-2.1.1 contain a MS Visual Studio Solution with all the workspaces and a "binaries" sub-folder with each architecture and configuration binaries copied by VC post-build steps.
-	There is both dynamic (dll) and static workspaces (lib) of GDAL 2.1.0 with 4 test workspaces:
+	There is both dynamic (dll) and static workspaces (lib) of GDAL 2.1.1 with 4 test workspaces:

 		+ test_dynamic_gdalbuildvrt workspace:
-		this is the gdalbuildvrt code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.0
+		this is the gdalbuildvrt code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.1

 		+ test_dynamic_ogr2ogr workspace:
-		this is the ogr2ogr code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.0
+		this is the ogr2ogr code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.1

-		+ test_static_libgdal-2.1.0 workspace:
+		+ test_static_libgdal-2.1.1 workspace:
 		this is a simple console program that dump all the supported drivers (GDAL/OGR) with theire capabilities (i.e. Read/Write)

 		+ test_static_gdalinfo workspace:
-		this is the gdalinfo code provided by gdal (in the app folder of the source package) in a "windows console" workspace statically linked to GDAL 2.1.0
+		this is the gdalinfo code provided by gdal (in the app folder of the source package) in a "windows console" workspace statically linked to GDAL 2.1.1

 	* The 3rdpart folder contain the libraries not provided internally by GDAL and necessary for some format I choosed to add (OSM, ECW...).
-For now it contain the libexpat (linlked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically), libcurl 7.49.1 and libsqlite 3.12 amalgamation included in the GDAL workspaces.
+For now it contain the libexpat 2.4.0 (linked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically), libcurl 7.49.1 (linked dynamically), lib geos 3.5.0 (linked dynamically) and libsqlite 3.12 amalgamation included in the GDAL workspaces.

-It contain too a dump (made by test_static_libgdal-2.1.0.exe) that print out all the supported drivers with theire capabilites in ods and txt format : SupportedDrivers.ods and SupportedDrivers.txt
+It contain too a dump (made by test_static_libgdal-2.1.1.exe) that print out all the supported drivers with theire capabilites in ods and txt format : SupportedDrivers.ods and SupportedDrivers.txt

-/!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.0.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".
+/!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.1.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

+## 2016-07-20:

+	- Compiled with the july release of gdal 2.1.1

+	- Compiled with lib geos 3.5.0 linked dynamically linked (MS VC Workspace provided in the 3rdpart folder)

+	- Corrected the test_static_libgdal-2.1.1 main.cpp source (removed OGRRegisterAll as its already called by GDALRegisterAll)

+	- Renamed the repository GDAL_2.1.x_VC

+What still need to be done :

+	- add iconv library

+    - test if it's possible to use Unicode charset (instead of Multi-Byte)

-## 2016-07-13: Warning this is still a work in progress
+## 2016-07-13:

 	- Compiled with the following gdal drivers: ARG, CALS, WMTS, WMS, MRF, SENTINEL2, SAFE and MBTILES